-This set of resources was designed to help with your instruction for area and perimeter, but also to give your students practice with the concepts.
+This set of resources was designed to help with your instruction for area and perimeter.
+Students will also receive practice with the concepts.
 It is intended to address third grade geometric measurement standards.

 All of the resources described below can be found in one download at the bottom of the post.

-“I Can” Standards – These “I Can” standards can be used to post in your classroom so students understand the learning outcomes for third grade area & perimeter.
+“I Can” Standards – These “I Can” standards can be used to post so students understand the learning goals.

-Center Signs – These half sheets can be used as directions for a center that includes our resources, larger shapes you cut out or items from your classroom.
+Center Signs – These half sheets can be used as directions for a center.

-Area & Perimeter Interactive Notebook Page – Students cut around the dark lines of the page, glue the center strip of the page to their notebooks and then cut the horizontal dark lines to create flaps.
+Area & Perimeter Interactive Notebook Page – Students cut around the dark lines of the page.
+Then, they glue the center strip of the page to their notebooks.
+Finally, they cut the horizontal dark lines to create flaps.
 Under the flaps the students can record the area or the perimeter of the shapes as you direct them.
 In the center, have students write if they are to find the area, perimeter or both.
 This is also a good spot for students to record the formulas.

-Area & Perimeter Task Cards & Recording Pages – This set of 12 cards can be used during a small guided math group or as a center.
-They can be used with area or perimeter (with a little direction from you about labeling the side lengths of the sparkly shapes by counting the squares to determine the length of the side).
-We have also provided two different recording pages – one with six boxes and one with eight so that you can differentiate the number of tasks you want specific students to complete.
+Area & Perimeter Task Cards & Recording Pages – Use these cards at smal groups or centers.
+They can be used with area or perimeter.
+We have also provided two different recording pages.
+Once contains six boxes and one with eight so that you can differentiate the number of tasks you want specific students to complete.

 Area Practice Pages – We have created two beginning area pages you can use for student practice or assessment.

 Area Squares & Recording Pages – While many of you may already have plastic square tiles as math manipulatives in your classroom, we realize not all teachers have access to some.
-For those people we have created simple sheets of squares that you can print on card stock, laminate and cut out (blue and white sets are provided).
-Place these in baggies and have students use them to measure the areas of various surfaces in the classroom (tops of desks or tables, books, rugs, etc).
+For those people we have created simple sheets of squares that you can print on card stock, laminate and cut out.
+Place these in baggies and have students use them to measure the areas of various surfaces in the classroom.
 This is a great hands-on idea and really helps some students grasp the concept of area.

-You can also have your students use rulers or yardsticks to measure the perimeter of things around your classroom.
-We have provided recording pages (for both area and perimeter) where students can list the names of the classroom items they are measuring and write the measurement.
-(Be sure they understand the concept of square units for the area measurements.)
+Students can use rulers or yardsticks to measure the perimeter of things around your classroom.
+You will find recording pages where students can list the names of the classroom items they are measuring and record measurements.

-Area & Perimeter Blank Books – With these pages you can create books with as many pages as you would like for your students.
+Area & Perimeter Blank Books – With these pages you can create books for your students.
 They find items in the classroom, draw and label the pictures with measurements and determine the area of perimeter.
 This can be a very engaging activity for students.
 If you feel some of your students might struggle, think about having them work in pairs for this activity.

 Make-a-Shape Pages – These four pages require students to draw shapes and measure them to determine their area or perimeter.

-Area Task Cards – This set of task cards contains six simple shapes and six shapes that will require students to use the distributive property to solve them.
+Area Task Cards – This set of task cards contains six simple shapes and six shapes requiring the use of the distributive property to solve.
 (You can use the recording sheet from the above set of task cards with this set as well.)

 Use the Formula for Area Practice Page – Unlike the previous practice pages, the shapes on this page do not show the square units.
 Students will need to use the labeled sides and the formulas they have learned to determine the areas.

-Exit Tickets – These simple exit tickets can be used as a quick assessment to see if your students have learned the concepts of area and perimeter.
+Exit Tickets – These simple exit tickets can be used as a quick assessment.

-You will find the resources described above here: Area & Perimeter for 3rd Grade
+You will find the resources for area and perimeter here:

-If you need some additional resources to challenge some of your students, take a look at our Area & Perimeter of Rectangles post from the 456.
+If you need some additional resources to challenge students, take a look at our Area & Perimeter of Rectangles post from the 456.